-- Restore vCloud Director VMs and vApps to the original location.
+- Restore vCloud Director VMs to the original vApps and vApps to the original vDC.

 - Perform application item restore for SQL Server and Oracle databases.

-- Restore files from indexed and non-indexed VM guest file system.
+- Restore files from indexed and non-indexed VMs guest file system.

 To simplify job management for the tenant-side users, advanced job parameters (like backup mode and repository settings) are automatically populated from the job templates.
 These templates are assigned by administrator on service provider side to the particular tenant.